-Page(s) EXECUTIVE LETTER (Unaudited) 1 - 3 INDEPENDENT AUDITOR'S REPORT 4 - 6 MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) 7 - 18 BASIC FINANCIAL STATEMENTS 19 - 23 Statements of Net Position Statements of Revenues, Expenses and Changes in Net Position Statements of Cash Flows 20 21 22 - 23 NOTES TO BASIC FINANCIAL STATEMENTS 24 - 77 REQUIRED SUPPLEMENTAL INFORMATION (Unaudited) 78 - 85 Schedules of Selected Pension Information Notes to the Required Supplementary Information - Pension Plans Schedules of Selected OPEB Information Notes to the Required Supplementary Information - OPEB 79 80 - 82 83 84 - 85 SUPPLEMENTAL INFORMATION 86 - 95 Combining Schedule - Statement of Net Position Combining Schedule - Statement of Revenues, Expenses and Changes in Net Position Combining Schedule - Statement of Cash Flows Schedule of Adjusted Net Worth Schedule of Other Assets Liquid Asset Requirement Calculation for Issuers Capital Requirement Calculation for Issuer Schedule of Insurance Requirement 87 89 - 90 91 92 93 94 95 HUD REPORTING 96 - 100 Independent Auditor's Report on Compliance With Requirements That Could Have a Direct and Material Effect on Each Major HUD Program and on Internal Control Over Compliance Based on an Audit in Accordance With the HUD Consolidated Audit Guide 97 - 98 Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 99 - 100 executive letter (unaudited)
+Page(s) EXECUTIVE LETTER (Unaudited) 1 - 3 INDEPENDENT AUDITOR'S REPORT 4 - 7 MANAGEMENT'S DISCUSSION AND ANALYSIS (Unaudited) 8 - 19 BASIC FINANCIAL STATEMENTS 20 - 24 Statements of Net Position Statements of Revenues, Expenses and Changes in Net Position Statements of Cash Flows 21 22 23 - 24 NOTES TO BASIC FINANCIAL STATEMENTS 25 - 79 REQUIRED SUPPLEMENTAL INFORMATION (Unaudited) 80 - 88 Schedules of Selected Pension Information Notes to the Required Supplementary Information - Pension Plans Schedules of Selected OPEB Information Notes to the Required Supplementary Information - OPEB 81 82 - 84 85 86 - 88 SUPPLEMENTAL INFORMATION 89 - 98 Combining Schedule - Statement of Net Position Combining Schedule - Statement of Revenues, Expenses and Changes in Net Position Combining Schedule - Statement of Cash Flows Schedule of Adjusted Net Worth Schedule of Other Assets Liquid Asset Requirement Calculation for Issuers Capital Requirement Calculation for Issuer Schedule of Insurance Requirement 90 91 92 - 93 94 95 96 97 98 HUD REPORTING 99 - 104 Report on Compliance With Requirements That Could Have a Direct And Material Effect on Each Major HUD Program and on Internal Control Over Compliance Based on an Audit in Accordance With the HUD Consolidated Audit Guide 100 - 102 Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 103 - 104 executive letter (unaudited)

-Message from Cris White, Executive Director and CEO March 25, 2021
+Message from Cris White, Executive Director and CEO March 24, 2022

-Colorado Housing and Finance Authority (CHFA or the Authority) was proud to support Colorado homeowners, renters, businesses, nonprofits, and communities during a year that was marked with unprecedented challenges due to the COVID-19 pandemic.
-In 2020, CHFA invested a record \$3.6 billion into its mission.
-This investment supported affordable housing and community development throughout Colorado, as detailed below, and is estimated to spur \$5.1 billion in economic activity statewide.
+Colorado Housing and Finance Authority (CHFA or the Authority) was proud to support Colorado homeowners, renters, businesses, nonprofits, and communities in by investing \$3.1 billion into its mission in 2021.
+This investment supported affordable housing and community development statewide and is estimated to spur \$4.2 billion in economic activity.

-In 2020, CHFA supported:
+In 2021, CHFA supported:

-- 10,483 Colorado households with first mortgage loans for home purchases or mortgage refinance loans; - the new construction or preservation of 68 affordable rental housing developments, supporting a total of 5,900 rental housing units; - 693 businesses and nonprofits with CHFA's capital access and business lending, which combined supported 5,046 jobs; and - 238 community organizations and nonprofits.
+- 8,737 Colorado households with first mortgage loans for home purchases or mortgage refinance loans; - the new construction or preservation of 74 affordable rental housing developments, supporting a total of 7,089 rental housing units; - 597 businesses and nonprofits with CHFA's capital access and business lending which, combined, supported 3,343 jobs; and - 309 community organizations and nonprofits.